DaveyvanTilburg/AdaptableMapper/README.md

 Future plans:
  * A way to map to the same path in target multiple times
+ * Add condition that result should not be an empty string
  * Refactor test suite

 ### All release notes